-The syllabus is divided into two parts, with the first part covering the foundational principles, institutions and rationale of international law, and the second part covering specialised sub-disciplines.
+The syllabus is roughly divided into two parts, with the first part covering the foundational principles, institutions and rationale of international law, and the second part covering specialised sub-disciplines.
+While specific topics may change year to year, an indicative syllabus of topics includes:

 - 1. The Nature and History of International Law

 - 2. Sources of International Law

 - 3. The Law of Treaties

 - 4. Subjects of International Law

 - 5. Self-determination

 - 6. The Law of Responsibility

 - 7. Jurisdiction & Immunities

-- 8. The Individual in International Law
+- 8. The International Protection of Human Rights

-- 9. International Courts and Tribunals & Fragmentation
+- 9. Domestic and International Law

-- 10. lus ad bellum (Use of force)
+- 10. Sanctions, Countermeasures, and Collective Security

-- 11. lus in bello (International Humanitarian Law)
+- 11. lus ad bellum (Use of force)

-- 12. International Criminal Law
+- 12. lus in bello (International Humanitarian Law)

-- 13. Sanctions and Counter-measures
+- 13. International Criminal Law

 - 14. International Economic Law

-- 15. International Environmental Law
+- 15. Piracy in International Law

-- 16. Soft Law
+- 16. International Environmental Law

-- 17. Domestic Law and International Law Intertwined
+- 17. Feminist Approaches to International Law

-- 18. Global Constitutionalism
+- 18. Marxist and Third World Approaches to International Law